List of Inuyasha characters: Byakuya

+Byakuya (白夜), called Byakuya of the Illusions (夢幻の白夜), is Naraku's final detachment, a moth-demon specializing in illusions and origami magic.
+Designed to exist only while Naraku lives, he serves as an observer of Inuyasha and Moryomaru before actively supporting Naraku's plans.
+In the final battle, he absorbs a Meido Zangetsuha with his bladeless sword and wounds Kagome with a delayed attack set to activate upon Naraku's death.
+Inuyasha kills him moments later, but Byakuya dies content, having fulfilled his purpose.

 The Band of Seven

 The Band of Seven (七人隊, Shichinintai) were group of human mercenaries that were killed a long time ago.
 They are resurrected in an undead state and manipulated by Naraku through Shikon Jewel shards to hold off his enemies during his time at Mount Hakurei.